rgerkin/rgerkin.github.io/about.md

 ---

 I'm Richard C. (Rick) Gerkin, Ph.D., a neuroscientist and scientific software developer at Arizona State University.

-My interests are:
+### My interests and goals are:

-- Neuroinformatics and how to make good use of neurophysiology data.
+- Neuroinformatics and promoting efficient use of neurophysiology data.
-- Reproducible, extensible neurophysiology models.
+- Creating and sharing reproducible, extensible neurophysiology models.
-- Olfactory physiology and psychophysics.
+- Solving the stimulus-percept problem in human olfaction.
+- Using statistical models and machine learning to improve disease prediction.

 ### Software projects I manage: